-A medium length par 5 that will require a tee shot down the right side setting up an uphill second shot.
-Staying right center in the fairway will allow for a short iron approach into this elevated green with greenside bunkers guarding the front right side.
+Hole 11 is medium length par 5 requiring a tee shot down the right side that will set up a second shot uphill.
+Staying center in the fairway will allow for a short iron approach into this elevated green with greenside bunkers guarding the front right side.

 Hole 12 · Par 3

-This very long par 3 across a steep slope of native grasses into the largest green on the course will demand proper club selection to have the best chance for a birdie or at least two putts for a par.
+Hole 12 reveals an extensive par 3 across a steep slope of native grasses into the largest green on the course, demanding proper club selection for the best chance at a birdie, or at least two putts for a par.

 Hole 13 · Par 4

-A long dogleg left par 4 that requires a tee shot that must carry a deep ravine and two bunkers to reach the fairway before reaching a flat lie.
+A long dogleg left par 4, requires a tee shot that must carry a deep ravine and two bunkers to reach the fairway before reaching a flat lie.
 The long uphill approach into this green must deal with wind and two greenside bunkers protecting the front of the green.